fattyatom/Python_PyPlot_DNA/README.md

 \
 Parser arguments are available for different functions of programs to run, including:\
 `average` - shows average value of virus protein lengths\
-`plot_average` - shows the bar chart for various protein lengths
+`plot_average` - shows the bar chart for various protein lengths\
+`--pie` - shows a pie chart instead